LatamLink/latamlink.io/docs/digital-identity.md

 sidebar_label: Digital Identity
 ---

-Self-soverign identity for end users, compatible with national digital identities and electronic signatures
+Self-sovereign identity for end users, compatible with national digital identities and electronic signatures

-Interoperable with other national blockchains and ecosystems.
+Inter-operable with other national blockchains and ecosystems.

 ## Techno-Legal Framework